-If a tenant is on a fixed term agreement, you cannot make them leave because you decide to sell the property.
+If the tenant is on a fixed term agreement, you cannot make them leave because you decide to sell the property.
 The tenant can stay until the end of the fixed term, and if the property is sold during the fixed term, the new owner will become their lessor.

-If the tenant is on a periodic agreement, and the buyer does not want to continue renting the property (known as vacant possession), then you must give the tenant a Notice to leave (Form 12) with at least 2 months notice after signing the contract for sale.
+If the tenant is on a periodic agreement, and the purchaser does not want to continue renting the property (known as vacant possession), then you must give the tenant a Notice to leave (Form 12) allowing at least 2 months after the signing of the contract for sale.
 If you are preparing the property for sale and require vacant possession, you can give the tenant 2 months notice to end the tenancy (periodic tenancy).